Kapitän zur See (Crew 33)

 Wolfgang Lüth began his naval career in April 1933 after studying law for three semesters.
-In the summer of 1933 he spent the traditional three months on the sailing school ship Gorch Fock and then went on a 9-month training tour around the world (India, Indonesia, Australia, North and South America) on the light cruiser Karlsruhe.
+In the summer of 1933 he spent the traditional three months on the sailing school ship Gorch Fock and then went on a nine month training voyage around the world (India, Indonesia, Australia, North and South America) on the light cruiser Karlsruhe.
 After a year on the light cruiser Königsberg he transferred to the U-boat force in February 1937.

 Kapitänleutnant Wolfgang Lüth on patrol

-In October 1940, after returning from his second patrol, on which he sank one more ship and damaged another, he received the Knights Cross, the only commander of a coastal type U-boat to win that decoration.
+In October 1940, after returning from his second patrol, on which he sank one ship and damaged another, he received the Knights Cross, the only commander of a coastal type U-boat to win that decoration.

 In September 1942 Kptlt.
-Lüth left Kiel for his first patrol on this boat.
+Lüth left Kiel for his first patrol in this boat.
 The operational area included the Indian Ocean as well as South African waters.
 He reached Capetown, South Africa at the end of October, and during the next two weeks sank four ships with a total of 21,987 tons.
 On 16 November he received a radio message announcing he had received the Oak Leaves to his Knights Cross.
 Before returning to base he sank eight more ships in the following two weeks, totalling 36,394 tons, arriving at Bordeaux in January 1943.

 In March 1943 Kptlt.
 Lüth left Bordeaux for another patrol in African waters and the Indian Ocean.
 This patrol, under difficult conditions, was also very successful, with ten ships sunk totalling 45,331 tons.
 During this patrol Lüth became the first U-boat officer to receive the Knights Cross with Oak Leaves, Swords and Diamonds.

 To maintain morale during this patrol Lüth pioneered various ideas, such as publishing a ship's newspaper, holding contests of various types, and other activities designed to keep the crew mentally and physically fit.

 |Kpt. zur See Lüth in January 1945|

-In July 1944 he took command of I. Abteilung (1st section) at the Marineschule in Flensburg-Mürwik, where future Kriegsmarine officers were instructed, and in September 1944 became the youngest ever commander of the Marineschule.
+In July 1944 he took command of I. Abteilung (1st section) at the Marineschule Flensburg-Mürwik (Naval academy), where future Kriegsmarine officers were instructed, and in September 1944 became the youngest ever commander of the Marineschule.